University of Tampa: ROTC

 For UT undergraduates desiring to be commissioned as officers in the U.S. Army following graduation, the campus is home to an Army ROTC unit.
 For those students wishing to be commissioned as officers in the U.S. Navy, U.S. Marine Corps and U.S. Air Force upon graduation, cross-campus agreements are in place for UT students to affiliate with either the Naval ROTC unit or Air Force ROTC Detachment 158 at the University of South Florida.

 Rankings

-Forbes ranked The University of Tampa as #433 in the United States overall as of 2019.
-The U.S. News & World Report 2019 rankings placed UT as #20 in the Regional Universities South category, compared to the 149 other universities listed in that category.
-In 2021 U.S. News & World Report ranked The University of Tampa #13 in the Regional Universities South category.
-In 2022-23, UT was ranked #21 in the Regional Universities South category by U.S. News & World Report.
+The U.S. News & World Report 2025 Best Colleges rankings placed The University of Tampa among the top-tier Regional Universities (South), with its undergraduate business, nursing and psychology programs — including the Sykes College of Business — named “top undergraduate programs” by peer-institution assessment.
+Additionally, the Sykes College of Business at UTampa was ranked #51 among U.S. business schools in the 2025–2026 cycle by Bloomberg Businessweek, along with sub-rankings of #27 for classroom learning and #34 for entrepreneurship.
+The Princeton Review continues to recognize UTampa as one of the nation’s best institutions overall and lists Sykes among the top business schools for its on-campus MBA program.